mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 11:00 06 Dec 2025 or as the situation changes.

+- Flood alert: River Windrush from Bourton to Newbridge
+- Rising river levels overnight may lead to flooding.
+Flooding is possible from the evening of 05 December 2025 .
+Flooding of low lying land and roads is possible, especially in the Newbridge area.
+Further rainfall is forecast tonight.
+We are monitoring rainfall and river levels .
+Avoid low lying roads near rivers, which may be flooded .
+This message will be updated by 11:00AM on 06 December 2025 or as the situation changes.

+- Flood alert: River Evenlode from Moreton in Marsh to Cassington and also the River Glyme at Wootton and Woodstock
+- Rising river levels overnight may lead to flooding.
+Flooding is possible from the evening of 05 December 2025 .
+Flooding of low lying land and roads is possible, especially in the Shipton under Wychwood and Woodstock areas.
+Further rainfall is forecast tonight.
+We are monitoring rainfall and river levels .
+Avoid low lying roads near rivers, which may be flooded .
+This message will be updated by 11:00AM on 06 December 2025 or as the situation changes.

 - Flood alert: River Thames and its small tributaries from Calcutt to Lechlade
 - High river levels may lead to flooding.